 Nazi Paikidze - 2018 USA Women's Chess Champion!
 Nazi defeats Annie Wang in Tiebreaks & Armageddon playoff!
 In Tiebreak Game 2 below, Paikidze threatens a beautiful 2-move checkmate!

 Chess research shows adding chess to your child's life is a wise and smart move!
 Chess can do great things for kids!
 Below is a collection of studies that shows the ways chess makes a difference in your student's life.
 Research studies suggest chess improves academic skills and exercises intelligence!
 It's your move!

 Adding chess to the homeschool curriculum is a wise and smart move!
 Chess can do great things for kids!
 Research studies show the ways chess makes a difference in your student's life.
-The studies suggest chess exercises intelligence and improves academic skills!
+The studies suggest chess improves academic skills and exercises intelligence!
 It's your move!

 Learn How to Promote Chess Clubs in Schools?
 The Chess Ladder is the Key!
 The Ladder must be constructed so that students' names are "up in lights!"
 Why is the Chess Ladder so important to the success of the club?
 Competition and recognition, simply competition and recognition!
 Students and faculty quickly become very interested in who are the strongest chess players in the school.

 Many students when they see their classmates' names on the Chess Ladders think, "I could beat that person."
 Then, they show up to chess club and participate in Chess Ladder Competition.